p1otr/dh-python/dh_python2.rst

 pyremove files
 ~~~~~~~~~~~~~~
-If you want to remove some files installed by build system (from all supported
+If you want to remove some public modules (i.e. files in .../dist-packages/
-Python versions or only from a subset of these versions), add them to
+directory) installed by build system (from all supported Python versions or
-debian/pkg.pyremove file.
+only from a subset of these versions), add them to debian/pkg.pyremove file.

 Examples:
  * ``*.pth`` removes .pth files from .../dist-packages/